 Artist’s Impression.
 Copyright © All Rights Reserved Artefact Architects.

-With an inclusive mode of practice, we managed, led, and coordinated a complex stakeholder group through a collaborative architectural design workshop process.
+With an inclusive mode of practice, we managed, led, and coordinated a complex stakeholder group through a collaborative architectural design workshop process.→ Building

-We delivered high-impact designs of community spaces respectful of operational requirements, public safety, and heritage significance.
+We delivered high-impact designs of community spaces respectful of operational requirements, public safety, and cultural significance.+ Successful Delivery

 Steven Chu (Director & Project Lead)